inductiva/molecules-binding/README.md

 your project, such as:

 ```
-name: startaproject_env
+name: binding_env
 ```

-Note: If you are starting a new project from this template repo, it might work automatically for you, because we use the placeholder `name: inductiva/molecules-binding_env` that gets auto-filled with the repo name.
+Note: If you are starting a new project from this template repo, it might work automatically for you, because we use the placeholder `name: binding_env` that gets auto-filled with the repo name.

 Now, if you have conda installed, just run: